justeat/partnerapi-docs/README.md

 This repository is no longer active.

-Plaese see https://uk.api.just-eat.io for the current Just Eat API Documentation.
+Please see https://uk.api.just-eat.io for the current Just Eat API Documentation.